Youth Development Professional

 - Oversee safety of Club members, including supervision during inside learning, outside activities, and entry/exit.

-- Assist with all aspects of homework — accessing assignments, completing homework, checking grades and accessing School Loop when needed.
+- Assist with all aspects of homework — accessing assignments, completing homework, checking grades and accessing Power School when needed.

 - Organize and lead a range of activities for members that are fun, engaging, instructional and that develop team building skills.